MrWalshyType2/Java-Testing-JUnit-5/readme.md

 3. Run your tests and verify they run correctly

 ## Commands
+`git clone` to clone a project from GitHub

 `mvn clean` to clean your project, removes all files from the **target** folder

 `mvn clean package` cleans the project, then packages the application as a jar file